-It’s clear that you need a working website for your Dermatology Clinic with optimized and relevant content to drive in traffic.
-The site should have all the information that pertains your business answering all questions and concerns exhaustively.
+It’s clear that you need a working Dermatology website for your clinic with optimized and relevant content to drive traffic.
+The site should have all the information that pertains to your business answering all questions and concerns exhaustively.
 If your website has met all the requirements and your traffic is in thousands, why aren’t you having an overflow of customers tripping over each other to get your services?

 The problem could be, you haven’t told them what to do after they have shown interest.
 Be clear after every page what you require your readers to do.
-In this case, enhance your website’s call to action to have more emphasis towards a commitment such as an appointment.
-After all, you’re investing in Dermatology Practice marketing to convert leads into profits.
+In this case, enhance your website’s call to action to have more emphasis on a commitment such as an appointment.
+After all, you’re investing in Dermatology practice marketing to convert leads into profits.